kazuotani14/iLQR/notes.md

 - integrate cost for change in control input

+* Replace timing with chrono
+* Apparently std::function has some overhead - test alternatives
+* move to using Eigen::Ref

 - write final control sequence and states to text file
+	- python script for plotting
 - test whole thing and see if output looks reasonable - plot in matlab

 _Make stuff faster_

 1. calculate_derivatives : this is taking most of the time
-	- store auxiliary variables
+	* store auxiliary variables
-	- change incrementing method?
+	* change incrementing method?
-	- take analytic derivatives from DDP-generator
+	* take analytic derivatives from DDP-generator

 2. backward_pass

 3. forward_pass
-	- vectorize for parallel line search?
+	* vectorize for parallel line search?

 _Later_